 \section{Reduction procedure}

 In this section, we show the offline/online procedure announced in the introduction to produce reduced basis solutions of the problem formed by \eqref{e:burg}, \eqref{e:init} and \eqref{e:boundd}, based on the "full basis" numerical method presented above.
-We begin by a description of our parameters in subsection \ref{ss:params}.
-Our offline-online reduction procedure is described after, in subsection \ref{ss:redbcalc}.
+We begin by a description of our parameters in Subsection \ref{ss:params}.
+Our offline/online reduction procedure is described subsequently, in Subsection \ref{ss:redbcalc}.